Cloudwater Brew Co: History

 Brewing commenced on 14 February 2015 and Cloudwater hosted a launch event the following month at the Port Street Beer House in Manchester, a well-known local craft beer venue.
 The brewery soon gained recognition for the quality of its beers and within two years of opening was named the fifth best brewery in the world by beer scoring website RateBeer, becoming the first and (as of 2020) only UK brewery ever to make the top 10.
 At the 2017 awards (held in 2018), Cloudwater climbed to second place, with only Hill Farmstead Brewery of Greensboro, Vermont ranking higher.

 Cloudwater received national newspaper coverage in 2017 after it was reported that one of its beers, NW DIPA, was on sale for £13.40 per pint at The Rake pub in Borough Market, London.
 At the time, the average cost of a pint of beer in London was £4.20 according to The Good Pub Guide.
 Jones defended the higher price, explaining that the quantity and freshness of hops used to brew the beer made it expensive to produce.
 He also stated that at 9% alcohol by volume the beer was not intended to be served by the pint, and that due to its strength the number of units of alcohol by price was equivalent to weaker, cheaper beers.

-Head brewer and co-founder James Campbell announced he was leaving the brewery in September 2018 in order to work as a brewing consultant and raise funds to create his own brewery.
+Head brewer and co-founder James Campbell parted ways with Cloudwater in September 2018 in order to work as a brewing consultant and raise funds to create his own brewery.
 He later went on to launch nanobrewery Cervezas de Autor.
 Since Campbell's departure, Cloudwater have continued without a head brewer, which is unusual for a British brewery.